LIT-Protocol/docs/docs/sdk/serverless-signing/zero-to-hero.md

 ### Get the Latest Eth Blockhash

 Since the ContractsSDK doesn't proveid you with the latest Eth Blockhash which is supposed to be the nonce for our AuthSig signed message we have to use the LitNodeClient to get that.
+More info [here](https://developer.litprotocol.com/v3/sdk/authentication/auth-sig/#obtaining-an-authsig-on-the-server-side).

 You first need to install the `LitNodeClient` or `LitNodeClientNodeJs` depending on the environment: